Scheduled MonumentsEnglandMedieval standing cross 6m north east of St Martin's Church

 What is Medieval standing cross 6m north east of St Martin's Church?

-Medieval standing cross 6m north east of St Martin's Church is a wayside cross located near the parish church in Dorset.
+Medieval standing cross 6m north east of St Martin's Church is a stone cross monument located in Dorset, England, dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015034.

 Who is responsible for protecting Medieval standing cross 6m north east of St Martin's Church?